 Roland RD250- Also fits KR-4700, MK-80 and MK-60.
 New Black keys only. $8 ea.
 White keys, if I have them, 18.00 each used/polished.
 Only have 1 C, A and F now it appears.

 SCI MultiTrak- These are identical to Akai AX60, Korg DW-6000 and Akai X7000, and are used in Prophet 600 and newer Sequentials Circuits units it appears and also compatable with Korg Poly6/61.
 Note a slight but insignificant variation, at least when swapping keys into the Korg.
 I haven't tried it the other way but am sure it probably works fine.
-FIts all later SCI units P600 and on except T8 and VS probably.
+FIts all later SCI units except I have a SixTrak here with the earlier polysix keys which are nearly identical.
+P600 probably also has two key versions and T8 uses wood keys.
+VS uses Kawai K3 key.
 Check for stock.
-Price $6 each and $12 for end key when available.
+Price A key is $7, others $6 each and $18 for end key when available.
 Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!